Professor Costas Georgopoulos CEng FHEA FCS FICE FIStructE

 Research

-REF 2021: My book ‘Sustainable Concrete Solutions' published in 2014 by Wiley has already developed beneficial impact to academia and industry and, will be an impact case study for the next REF (over 600 copies sold in over 40 countries around the world in the first 2 years).
+My submission for UoA12 included: Output 1 - Georgopoulos C, Minson A - Sustainable Concrete Solutions 2014, Output 2 - Damdelen O, Georgopoulos C, Limbachiya M - Measuring thermal mass of sustainable concrete 2014, Output 3 - Georgopoulos C, Minson A - Sustainable Concrete Solutions for Buildings in the UK 2017, Output 4 - UoA12 - Georgopoulos C - Stress and Strain 2019 and Output 5 - Glass J, Dyer T, Georgopoulos C et al - Future use of life-cycle assessment 2013.
+Output 1 is my book ‘Sustainable Concrete Solutions' (collaboration with The Concrete Centre) published in 2014 by Wiley that has developed beneficial impact to academia and construction industry (over 1000 copies sold in over 60 countries around the world).
 Evidence of national impact is the review in the ICE Civil Engineering Proceedings (Volume 168 Issue CE2 May 2015) "This book provides useful guidance to students, researchers, academics and practitioners of all construction disciplines.
-It is especially recommended to trainees preparing for their Institution of Civil Engineers professional review as it offers excellent background for that often-considered-problematic attribute of ‘sustainable development'.
+It is especially recommended to trainees preparing for their Institution of Civil Engineers professional review as it offers excellent background for that often-considered-problematic attribute of ‘sustainable development.'
 Evidence of international impact includes a review in the American Society of Civil Engineers (ASCE) journal ‘Performance of Constructed Facilities' (Volume 29, Issue 2, March/April 2015, IF=0.841): "This is a must-read book for designers, engineers, architects, researchers, planners, and students who advocate creating a sustainable built environment, because the author has keenly provided a very thorough, concise, engaging, and intriguing discussion within each of the five chapters.
-It covers all aspects of sustainability in concrete design, in a well-balanced fashion, adequately capturing the reader's attention to examine the advantages realised by embracing the concepts of sustainability.
-This book is an excellent resource"
+It covers all aspects of sustainability in concrete design, in a well-balanced fashion, capturing the reader's attention to examine the advantages realised by embracing the concepts of sustainability.
+This book is an excellent resource."

 Selected Publications